Project: Eataly Pop Po for Responsive Website

 Optimized website to promoting new brands, products, increase sales and traffic, using the best practice items selections, purchase discount and quick checkout.
 Easy to use for the users when they navigate through the website.

-Eataly is the largest Italian marketplace (food hall) in the world, comprising a variety of restaurants, food and beverage counters, bakery, retail items, and a cooking school.
+Eataly is the largest Italian marketplace (food hall) in the world, comprising a variety of restaurants, food and beverage counters, a bakery, retail items, and a cooking school.
 Eataly was founded by Oscar Farinetti, an entrepreneur formerly involved in the consumer electronics business, and collaborates with Slow Food.

 The research process base on comparative and competitive, contextual inquiry and feature prioritization determined the MVP.
 Have keeping mind the business goals and users goals to get the best data.